 Shared Shelf Names.
 Controlled vocabulary submitted by Shared Shelf users to create local names and authorities.
 Any name records created are searchable locally alongside ULAN records.
 Users have the option of promoting local terms more broadly with all subscribers.

-Shared Shelf User Advisory Group.
+Shared Shelf User Group.
 Voluntary group of users that meet bi-annually to learn more about upcoming features, discuss user needs, and inform the development timeline.

 Removes the item(s) from any publishing target collection(s), but the item will still be available in Shared Shelf to edit or re-publish at any time.
 Suppression will not necessarily remove a record from a third-party environment.